thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

 end
 ```

-You might not be able to understand what the meanings of `fields` and `assigns` are, and I'm to explain it for you.
+You might not be able to understand what the meanings of `fields` and `assigns` are, don't worry too much, and I'm to explain it for you.

 - `fields : Dict{Any, Field}`